Drezlan/Jade-Regent/Characters/1 Caravan NPCs/Te No Sui.md

 ---
-Alias: The Sword, Sensi, Butter Knife, Blade of the Emperor
+Alias: The Sword, Sensi, Butter Knife, Blade of the Emperor, Katana
 ---